top of page

 1777-1798: Age of Revolution.

-The American Revolutionary War has ripple effects on the entire world.
-It led to a massive blow to the power position of Great Britain, as they lost part of their main colonies due to both the revolution and the combined Franco-Spanish Navy.
-Australia was colonized in part to replace what was lost; the native population was beaten into submission.
-But the revolution also had ripple effects on the way the general population in Europe interacted with and saw the nobility and ruling class.
+The American Revolutionary War had ripple effects on the entire world.
+It led to a massive blow to the power position of Great Britain, the at-the-time biggest global power that now lost part some of their biggest colonies due to both the revolution and the combined Franco-Spanish Navy.
+Australia was colonized in part to replace what was lost; the native population was beaten into submission... but its weakness lead to dissent.

 Worldwide, other historic events also took place:

-But scientifically, a lot of things change too.
-The metric system was invented, as were the first vaccine (against the smallpox), and the guillotine as a “more humane way to execute people.”
+This timeframe (comparable to the 16th century timeframe) was also an age of scientific invention.
+The metric system was invented and implemented under the Terreur, actually, as was the guillotine as a “more humane way to execute people.”
+The first vaccine was invented and used (against the smallpox).
 The steamboat, circular saw, bifocals, argand lamp, power loom, automatic flour mill, threshing machine, and lithographic press were invented, and the first hot air balloon was flown.
 This marked the beginning of the early stages of industrialization.
-Also, photosynthesis was discovered, as were Charles’s Law and the Law of Conservation of mass: the latter two are the basis for chemistry and the beginning of modern chemistry, which revolutionized the world.

 What’s also interesting is the discovery of Uranus, the first planet in the solar system that can’t be seen with the naked eye.
 This led to humanity’s realization that space is much more vast than originally thought, which impacted astronomy and sciences worldwide, as well as kindled the desire for space exploration to grow.
 Also, Uranus is the modern ruler of Aquarius: the fact that the transit of Pluto in Aquarius and the discovery of its ruler, Uranus, coincided, is quite funny.